-- the FDA or other regulatory authorities do not approve a clinical trial protocol or a clinical trial, or place a clinical trial on hold; See Item 4, "Information on the Company-High Intensity Focused Ultrasound Division-HIFU Division Clinical and Regulatory Status." - · slower than expected rates of patient recruitment and enrolment; - · inability to adequately monitor patient during or after treatment; - · failure of patients to complete the clinical trial; - · prevalence and severity of adverse events and other unforeseen safety issues; - · third-party organizations not performing data collection and analysis in a timely and accurate manner; - · governmental and regulatory delays or changes in regulatory requirements, policies or guidelines; - the interim or final results of a clinical trial are inconclusive or unfavorable as to safety or efficacy; and - the FDA or other regulatory authorities concluding that our trial design is inadequate to demonstrate safety and efficacy.
+- the FDA or other regulatory authorities do not approve a clinical trial protocol or a clinical trial, or place a clinical trial on hold; See Item 4, "Information on the Company-High Intensity Focused Ultrasound Division-HIFU Division Clinical and Regulatory Status." - slower than expected rates of patient recruitment and enrolment; - inability to adequately monitor patient during or after treatment; - failure of patients to complete the clinical trial; - prevalence and severity of adverse events and other unforeseen safety issues; - third-party organizations not performing data collection and analysis in a timely and accurate manner; - governmental and regulatory delays or changes in regulatory requirements, policies or guidelines; - the interim or final results of a clinical trial are inconclusive or unfavorable as to safety or efficacy; and - the FDA or other regulatory authorities concluding that our trial design is inadequate to demonstrate safety and efficacy.

 Additionally, the FDA may disagree with our interpretation of the data from our pre-clinical studies and clinical trials, or may find the clinical trial design, conduct or results inadequate to prove safety or efficacy, and may require us to pursue additional pre-clinical studies or clinical trials, which would increases costs and could further delay the approval of our products.
 If we are unable to demonstrate the safety and efficacy of our products in our clinical trials, we will be unable to obtain regulatory approval to market our products.
 The data we collect from our current clinical trials, our pre-clinical studies and other clinical trials may not be sufficient to support FDA approval.
-Discussions with regulatory authorities to improve our clinical protocol may prove difficult and lengthy.
-We, the FDA or other regulatory authorities may suspend or terminate clinical trials at any time and regulating agencies such as the FDA may even refuse to grant exemptions to pursue clinical trials.
+Discussions with regulatory authorities to improve our clinical trials at any time and regulating agencies such as the FDA may even refuse to grant exemptions to pursue clinical trials.